 The Irish Augustinians in History

-However, stepping further back in history the Augustinians first came to Ireland with the Normans.
-Around 1280 they established their first Irish foundation in Dublin.
+Stepping back the centuries into Augustinian history we will arrive in Ireland at the time of the Normans.
+Around 1280 the Augustinians established their first Irish foundation in Dublin.
 In the course of the next 150 years, the Augustinians will establish a further 21 Friaries throughout Ireland during the pre-Reformation period.
 Dungarvan followed shortly after Dublin in 1290, while Galway was the last to be founded, in 1500.

 From about 1400 onwards, a bigger change took place, which, as it turned out was mostly responsible for keeping the Order alive in Ireland in later years.
 Sometime before 1400, a Priory was built at Ardnaree in Co.
 Sligo, and from then onwards the Augustinians pushed further into the Gaelic parts of Sligo, Mayo and Galway.
 And so, it came about that soon the native element predominated in Ireland.
 The Augustinians were now Gaelic Augustinians.
 This was officially recognised in 1457 when Hugh O’Malley, the superior of Murrisk (Co.
 Mayo) was appointed Vicar of the Irish Chapter, by the Father General.

 So, by the eve of the Reformation, it can be said that practically all the Augustinian Houses in Ireland were free from English direction.
 Most were in a sound religious condition.
-But the Reformation did come, and with it the scattering of the Augustinians in Leinster and Munster.
+But the Reformation did come and with it the scattering of the Augustinians in Leinster and Munster.
 As there were no houses in the North, the Order depended for survival on priories in the West.
-As it happened, Dunmore could have been suppressed, but was allowed continue, by a special concession of the Lord Deputy.
+As it happened, Dunmore could have been suppressed but was allowed to continue, by a special concession of the Lord Deputy.
 (This was prompted by Lord Bermingham whose ancestors had founded the House).
-And for a while the other Connacht houses also remained open, since they were outside the reach of government officials.
-But by the death of Queen Elizabeth, or the early years of James I, these too had been confiscated-again with the exception of Dunmore.
+And for a while, the other Connacht houses also remained open, since they were outside the reach of government officials.
+But by the death of Queen Elizabeth or the early years of James I, these too had been confiscated-again with the exception of Dunmore.

 And so by the death of James I, in 1625, we know that the Order was rapidly organising itself.
 There is historical evidence that Dunmore was thriving.
 In 1641, the Prior and some thirty friars did not fear to appear openly in their habits.
 This was the era of Father Tirry of Fethard.
 It was also the time of the Confederation of Kilkenny, and so of comparative religious freedom in many parts.
 The Order now succeeded in getting back some of its lost foundations, depending on their location.
 It did so in Cork and Fethard, for example.
 Around this time, too, it got permission to occupy monasteries of the Canons Regular, who were no longer in Ireland.
 This happened in Limerick in 1632, and later in places like Derry, Killagh, Lorrha (Co.
 Tipperary) and Holy Island (Lough Rea).